St. James, NY Demographics

 A map of St. James's Population by Race

-Of the 1,293 places in New York, St. James is the 151st most populous.
+St. James is ranked the 152nd most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. James was ranked the 151st most populous place in the 2020 Census.

 St. James's White Population